opencontainers/tob/proposals/tools.md

 **Q: Can additional code/tools be added to the proposed tools repos beyond what is listed above?**

 A: Yes.
 If there is other code or functionality that a contributor believes would be relevant for runtime-related or image-related tools, it would be great if it is contributed.

-**Q: Does this change the OCI Charter or Scope Table?**

-A: No.  Nothing in this proposal is intended to amend the OCI Charter (https://www.opencontainers.org/about/governance) or OCI Scope Table (https://www.opencontainers.org/about/oci-scope-table).

 [code-of-conduct]: https://github.com/opencontainers/org/blob/master/CODE_OF_CONDUCT.md